 Following the acquisition by Bosch in 1992, Carl spent three years working in Germany on the Group European product strategy, before returning to Worcester as Service Director, to run the After-Sales organisation.

-Today Carl is Managing Director for the whole Bosch Thermotechnology operations in the UK and Ireland.
+Today Carl is Chief Executive Officer for the Worcester Bosch operations in the UK and Ireland.
 This includes the residential business operating under Worcester Bosch and the Commercial Industrial business operating under the Bosch brand.

 Carl Arntzen – Declaration of Interest